 6. Beach House – 7

 Beach House may be the most definitive indie band of their time.
-Their atmospheric dream pop aesthetic has become a signature sound.
+Their atmospheric dream pop aesthetic has become instantly identifiable.
 They make universal love songs that are singular to them.
 7 is somewhat of a step outside their comfort zone, bending their traditionally ethereal soundscapes into abrasive and hauntingly beautiful indie ballads.
 Needless to say, they don’t miss a beat and the execution is on point.
-“Dive” is one of 2018’s premier album climaxes.
+“Dive” is one of 2018’s absolute best tracks and a high point on this record.

 5. Marissa Nadler – For My Crimes